ibkdizzu/DevIntProjs/LAMP STACK/README.md

 - Provisioned server
 - Account with sudo access

-- To start, update the list of packages with the command below `sudo apt update`
+- To start, update the list of packages with the command `sudo apt update`

 - Next, run the apache2 package installation